skip to content

 One to one supervision

-Each student is assigned a principal supervisor who has expertise in the student’s research area and is accessible to offer advice on all aspects of the PhD.
-The supervisor’s role at the Unit is to help students clarify their own ideas and guide their independent research efforts.
-PhD students are expected to have the capacity and enthusiasm for organising their own research and to work on their own initiative.
+Each student is assigned a principal Supervisor who is an expert in the student's research area and is accessible to offer advice on all aspects of the PhD.
+The Supervisor's role in the Unit is to help students clarify their ideas and guide their independent research efforts.
+PhD students are expected to have the capacity and enthusiasm to organise their own research and work on their own initiative.

-Students are also supported by an Advisor.
-Regular meetings ensure students receive timely advice and support throughout their PhD.
+Students are also supported by an Academic Advisor, and regular meetings ensure students receive timely advice and support throughout their PhD.

-In addition, each student will have a project committee which includes their supervisor(s), Advisor and one other senior member of the academic staff of the University.
+In addition, each student will have a project committee that includes their Academic Advisor and one other senior member of the academic staff of the University.
 The purpose of the project committee is to:

 The University of Cambridge publishes an annual Code of Practice which sets out the University's expectations regarding supervision.